dimsplendid/pkm/Communicating with a SQL database with Tortoise ORM.md

 )
 ```

 - The `connections` key associating a database, following the standard convention format[^2].
+In most projects, we'll probably have one database named default, but it allows us to set several databases if needed.
 - In the `apps` key, you'll be able to declare all your modules containing your Tortoise models.
 The first key just below apps, that is, `models`, will be the **prefix** with which you'll be able to refer to the associated models.
 You can name it how you want, but if you place all your models under the same scope, then `models` is a good candidate.
 This prefix is especially import when defining **foreign keys**.

 > [!Note]